DevelopFer/fo-itj-exercise/readme.md

 ## Installation

-Follow this steps for installing the project
+Follow these steps for installing the project

 Clone this project.
 ```bash